 Branded inserts are another excellent way to extend your brand.
 Here’s what you can consider including in your shipments:

-- You should include packing slips and receipts in every shipment.
+- Packing Slips & Receipts: You should include these in every shipment.
 Make sure your packing slips display your company logo and contact information.
 It’s also a good idea to include return information on your packing slips.

-- Thank you notes are by no means a necessity, but they are a nice touch.
-Hand-written i best.
+- Thank You Notes: Thank you notes are by no means a necessity, but they are a nice touch.
+Hand-written is best.

-- Turn your one-time buyer into a loyal customer.
-Include a coupon code with an offer of free shipping or 10% off the next purchase.
+- Coupons For The Next Purchase: Turn your one-time buyer into a loyal customer by including a coupon code with an offer of free shipping or 10% off the next purchase.

-- If you have a new product series coming out, let you customers know!
+- Marketing Material About Upcoming Products: If you have a new product series coming out, let your customers know!
 Allow your brand to shine through.

 You can choose to include any combination of these inserts at different points in your marketing campaigns.